nur123/Populix/readme.md

 Given user is on homepage<br/>
 When user click Google Login button<br/>
-When user input Google email
+When user input Google email<br/>
-When user click Berikutnya
+When user click Berikutnya<br/>
-When user input Password gmail
+When user input Password gmail<br/>
-When user click Berikutnya
+When user click Berikutnya<br/>
-Then user is on pre-screening page
+Then user is on pre-screening page<br/>

 Scenario: Login Facebook

-Given user is on homepage
+Given user is on homepage<br/>
-When user click Facebook Login button
+When user click Facebook Login button<br/>
-When user input email facebook
+When user input email facebook<br/>
-When user input password facebook
+When user input password facebook<br/>
-When user click Log in button
+When user click Log in button<br/>
-Then user is on authorization page
+Then user is on authorization page<br/>
-When user click Lanjutkan
+When user click Lanjutkan<br/>
-Then user is on pre-screening page
+Then user is on pre-screening page<br/>

 Scenario: Daftar

-Given user is on homepage
+Given user is on homepage<br/>
-When user click link Daftar
+When user click link Daftar<br/>
-When user input Nama Depan
+When user input Nama Depan<br/>
-When user input Nama Belakang
+When user input Nama Belakang<br/>
-When user input Alamat Email
+When user input Alamat Email<br/>
-When user input Kata Sandi
+When user input Kata Sandi<br/>
-When user click Daftar button
+When user click Daftar button<br/>
-Then user is in Confirm page
+Then user is in Confirm page<br/>
-When user input OTP
+When user input OTP<br/>
-When user click Submit button
+When user click Submit button<br/>
-Then user is on pre-screening page
+Then user is on pre-screening page<br/>

 Scenario: Login Manual

-Given user is on homepage
+Given user is on homepage<br/>
-When user input registered Alamat email
+When user input registered Alamat email<br/>
-When user input Password
+When user input Password<br/>
-When user input Masuk button
+When user input Masuk button<br/>
-Then user is on pre-screening page
+Then user is on pre-screening page<br/>

 Scenario: Lupa Kata Sandi

-Given user is on homepage
+Given user is on homepage<br/>
-When user click link Lupa Kata Sandi?
+When user click link Lupa Kata Sandi?<br/>
-When user input Alamat email
+When user input Alamat email<br/>
-When user click Kirim Ulang Kata Sandi
+When user click Kirim Ulang Kata Sandi<br/>
-Then user is on change-password page
+Then user is on change-password page<br/>
-When user input Kode verifikasi
+When user input Kode verifikasi<br/>
-When user input Password baru
+When user input Password baru<br/>
-When user input Konfirmasi Password baru
+When user input Konfirmasi Password baru<br/>
-When user click Kirim Kata Sandi button
+When user click Kirim Kata Sandi button<br/>
-Then user success change password and return to homepage
+Then user success change password and return to homepage<br/>

 Dari script manual ini yang bisa di buatkan automationnya adalah login dengan facebook dan login manual